 In some cases, relocating can also cause issues with the beneficiaries listed in your policy.
 If you move to a different state, you must review the beneficiary designations for your policy to ensure they are still applicable in your new location.
 If they are not, you should update them so that your policy remains valid in the event of your death.

 This question is usually common among policyholders but is it a huge concern?
 Mostly, it isn’t unless stipulations are present in your life insurance.
 If there aren’t, then there’s nothing to worry about.

 You can always ask your life insurance company if you still have questions.
 Also, it’s best to keep in touch with them from time to time to inform them about your new address and other crucial information related to you and your beneficiaries.

-Ashlyn grew up in a small town in southwest Iowa.
-Currently, she is a senior at Coe College in Cedar Rapids, Iowa.
-She will graduate with a degree in Business Administration, Marketing, Public Relations, and Communications.
-She works at the Coe College Writing Center as well.
-In her free time, she loves to try new restaurants, travel, and spend time with her dog!
+Ashlyn is a homegrown Iowan (go Cyclones!).
+She graduated from Coe College in Cedar Rapids, Iowa in 2023 with a degree in Business Administration, Marketing, Public Relations, and Communications.
+Now, she serves as UniMovers' Community Outreach Manager.
+In her free time, she loves to try new restaurants, travel, watch baseball, and spend time with her dog!

 To get in contact with her regarding blog partnerships at UniMovers please email firstname.lastname@example.org.